pactumjs/pactumjs.github.io/welcome.md

 ## Need Help

 We use Github [Discussions](https://github.com/pactumjs/pactum/discussions) to receive feedback, discuss ideas & answer questions.
+Head over to it and feel free to start a discussion.
+We are always happy to help 😊.

 ## Support

 Like this project!
-Star it on [Github](https://github.com/pactumjs/pactum/stargazers) and follow on [Twitter](https://twitter.com/pactumjs).
+Star it on [Github](https://github.com/pactumjs/pactum/stargazers) ⭐ and follow on [Twitter](https://twitter.com/pactumjs) 🐦.
 Your support means a lot to us.

 ### Under Development